 Ending the HIV Epidemic: A Plan for America

-The U.S. Department of Health and Human Services (HHS) has proposed the Ending the HIV Epidemic: A Plan for America initiative to end the HIV epidemic in the United States by 2030.
+The U.S. Department of Health and Human Services (HHS) proposed the Ending the HIV Epidemic: A Plan for America initiative to end the HIV epidemic in the United States by 2030.
 This initiative will leverage critical scientific advances in HIV prevention, diagnosis, treatment, and care by coordinating the highly successful programs, resources, and infrastructure.
 As the largest single provider of HIV care in the United States, VA has a critical role in this effort.
+Check out our video on the simple but important steps we can take to end HIV:

-VA provides care to nearly 31,000 Veterans with HIV across its health care system and has a well-established National HIV Program.
+VA provides care to 31,000 Veterans with HIV across our health care system and we have a well-established National HIV Program.
 For all Veterans in care, VA will do its part to end HIV in the US by:

 - Offering HIV testing at least once to every Veteran and more frequently to those at risk